-Truck sales are reaching highs not seen in the past 10 years, representatives of the Truck Industry Council (TIC) have said, but some brands have become markedly more popular in the interim.
+Representatives of the Truck Industry Council (TIC) have said Truck sales are reaching highs not seen in the past 10 years and some brands have become markedly more popular than others.

 Earlier this month, the TIC said first quarter new truck and van sales in 2018 had reached 8,675, eclipsing the record set ten years earlier in 2008, when 8,267 new trucks and vans were delivered.

 ATN has compiled data from the monthly reports, building combined first quarter reports from both years.
 While it can be argued the data is an arbitrary sample – the results nonetheless show a significant boost in popularity for some, and a noticeable fall for others.
 Here are the results.